BradleySHarper/Water_Potability_App/README.md

-# C964_Capstone
+# Water Quality Prediction
-This is my WGU capstone project titled Water Prediction
+This is a machine-learning project that predicts a water sample's potability.